-The best Pomeranian puppy food is a quality commercial dog food.
+The best Pomeranian puppy food is quality commercial dog food.

 These are some of the good quality brands of Pomeranian dog food.
 I’m sure there are others, but this list is a good place to begin.
-Royal Canin, Purina, Nature’s Recipe, Wellness Complete, Blue Wilderness, Hills and so the list goes on.
+Royal Canin, Purina, Nature’s Recipe, Wellness Complete, Blue Wilderness, Hills, and so on.

 References and Further Reading: